dreadl0ck/netcap/README.md

 ## Specification

 *Netcap* files have the file extension **.ncap** or **.ncap.gz** if compressed with gzip and contain serialized protocol buffers of one type.
 Naming of each file happens according to the naming in the [gopacket](https://godoc.org/github.com/google/gopacket) library: a short uppercase letter representation for common protocols, and a camel case version full word version for less common protocols.
 Audit records are modeled as protocol buffers.
 Each file contains a header that specifies which type of audit records is inside the file, what version of *Netcap* was used to generate it, what input source was used and what time it was created.
 Each audit record should be tagged with the timestamp the packet was seen,  in the format *seconds.microseconds*.
 Output is written to a file that represents each data structure from the protocol buffers definition, i.e. *TCP.ncap*, *UDP.ncap*.
 For this purpose, the audit records are written as length delimited records into the file.

+## Installation

+Installation via go get:

+    $ go get -u github.com/dreadl0ck/netcap/...

+To install the command-line tool:

+    $ go build -o $(go env GOPATH)/bin/netcap -i github.com/dreadl0ck/netcap/cmd

+To cross compile for other architectures, set the *GOARCH* and *GOOS* environment variables.
+For example to cross compile a binary for *linux amd64*:

+    $ GOARCH=amd64 GOOS=linux go build -o netcap -i github.com/dreadl0ck/netcap/cmd

+### Buildsystem

+*Netcap* uses the [zeus](github.com/dreadl0ck/zeus) buildsystem, it can be found on github along with installation instructions.

+However, the project can easily be installed without zeus.
+All shell scripts needed for installation can be found in the *zeus/generated* directory as standalone versions:

+    zeus/generated/install-netcap.sh
+	zeus/generated/install-netlabel.sh
+	zeus/generated/install-sensor.sh
+	zeus/generated/install-server.sh

+To install the *Netcap* and *Netlabel* command-line tool and the library with zeus, run:

+    $ zeus install

 ## Quickstart